planetlabs/draino/README.md

+# Project maintenance

+This is a fork of `planetlabs/draino`.
+This fork is public because our primary intention was to contribute to the original project.
+With time the original project was not maintained anymore (difficulties to have reviews, and changes not integrated).
+This code as diverged a lot compare to the original project.
+Since the initial design is blocking us for some evolutions, we will soon stop maintaining that public fork soon (before end of 2022).
+We will maybe come back with a new equivalent project that we be owned and maintained by datadog, with more feature in te domain of workload eviction and node replacement

 # draino [![Docker Pulls](https://img.shields.io/docker/pulls/planetlabs/draino.svg)](https://hub.docker.com/r/planetlabs/draino/) [![Godoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/planetlabs/draino) [![Travis](https://img.shields.io/travis/com/planetlabs/draino.svg?maxAge=300)](https://travis-ci.com/planetlabs/draino/) [![Codecov](https://img.shields.io/codecov/c/github/planetlabs/draino.svg?maxAge=3600)](https://codecov.io/gh/planetlabs/draino/)
 Draino automatically drains Kubernetes nodes based on labels and node conditions.
 Nodes that match _all_ of the supplied labels and _any_ of the